kelvinz/code-notes/courses/spark.md

 		processes each fragment in a texture individually instead of processing a texture at the vertices
 	- Function
 		used as an identity function. it always returns the same value as its argument
+	- Gradient
+		creates a grayscale gradient. can be used with a Mix patch to create a color gradient